Making Marriage Work, Part 5By Dr. Margaret Paul

-In this final section of a five-part series on making marriage work, Joan discovers that taking loving action on her own behalf, instead of waiting for Justin to make her happy, creates the closeness and intimacy with Justin that she desires.
+In this final section of this 5-part series, Joan discovers that taking loving action creates the closeness and intimacy with Justin that she desires.

 In Part 1 of this series, I described the fears of rejection and engulfment that underlie relationship problems.